It’s not quite yet summer, but that didn’t stop the monster and me from enjoying a day in the sun at Isshiki Beach in Hayama, Kanagawa Prefecture.

 Apparently, CNN even chose Isshiki Beach as one of its “Best 100 Beaches in the World” feature back in 2013!

-The waters are much calmer here compared to other spots on the Shonan coast, making it a very family-friendly destination.
+The waters are much calmer here compared to other spots on the Shonan coast, making it a very nice choice for families to relax.

 We didn’t explore the entire length of the beach, but I found one restroom, behind the lifeguard station.
 There’s no changing table in the multipurpose toilet, but there is a seat for babies and toddlers.
 You’re also expected to take your trash home with you (including diapers).